 I later on contacted BCN’s support asking them pretty clearly who own BCN if I have any issues and gotten the following response:

 So basically it’s the same empty words directing me to what is stated in the “about” page – how BCN is decentralized and no one owns it.
-Well if no one own it (like Bitcoin for example) there should be a protocol that details the rules of how things work – that is not the case here.
+Well if no one owns it (like Bitcoin for example) there should be a protocol that details the rules of how things work – that doesn’t seem to be the case here.

 August 29th update: I’ve been contacted by yet another BCN member saying the following:

 I want to update you directly, without adding a link to your blog replies.
 I am a member of BitClub Network and I was referred into the business by a good friend.
 After I found out, that the “Company” is run by criminals and rapists, I posted this info on steemit.com.

 You are welcome to link, refer, copy my post.
 Please spread the word.

 BCN is a scam and you can not get your money back!

 How much money do you need to invest in BCN?

 Usually these type of cloud mining schemes are either too good to be true (i.e. scams) or just not worth you investment in the long run (e.g. Genesis Mining).
 So I decided to do the math behind BCN myself.
 The first thing I noticed is that I can’t sign up to BCN without a sponsor.

 This pretty much reenforces my theory that BCN relies heavily on referrals.
 I mean if this is a legit operation that generates constant profits why would I require a sponsor to sign up?
 Can’t I just “join the party”?